manaknightdigital/solidity_internship/task6/README.md

 - Write function in js to whitelist addresses

-- Implement minting contract that will submit 100 blackboxes to be NFT
+- Implement minting contract that will submit 100 blackboxes to be NFT (Meaning have an upgrade function that burn the NFT and remint new token)

 - After certain date, reveal the real artwork with raity saved